Packers lose Robert Tonyan and Kylin Hill for the year

 “I feel bad for Bobby,” LaFleur stated.
 “It means a lot to this team.
 It’s great.
 I just told him that seeing a guy when you first come here and realizing the progress he’s made as a player and the work he does on a daily basis, it’s great to see that progress and see it. reaching his potential.
 I still think there is more to him.
 As for the long term, I don’t know, but I feel bad for him, I feel bad for us.
 My heart goes out to him. “

-Hill, a rookie drafted in the seventh round, suffered his injury in a violent collision with a Los Angeles running back.
+Hill, a rookie drafted in the seventh round of the draft, suffered his injury in a violent collision with a Los Angeles running back.
 Cardinals, Jonathan Ward, which resulted in both of them leaving the field on the assist cart.

 They are two more players who add to a long list of injuries that have hit the Packers, though they have won seven straight games since losing in Week 1.
 Packers (7-1) are just the third team in the Super Bowl era to win seven straight games in a season immediately after losing by 30 points or more.
 The 1994 San Francisco 49ers and 1976 Oakland Raiders both won 10 games in a row after a similar loss and went on to win the Super Bowl.